DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/features.md

 # Features

-MultiCloud Management module has the following features:
+Multicloud Management module has the following features:

 - **Unified Management Interface**: A unified interface for managing multiple multicloud instances.
 - **Multiple Instances**: Create multiple multicloud instances that work in isolation and do not affect each other.
 - **One-click Integration of Clusters**: Add existing clusters from Container Management module into a multicloud instance, sync the latest cluster information at real time.
 - **Native APIs**: Supports all Kubernetes native APIs.
-- **MultiCloud Application Deployment**: Flexible deployment policies and override policies for multicloud applications.
+- **Multicloud Application Deployment**: Flexible deployment policies and override policies for multicloud applications.
 - **Application Failover**: Built-in capability to enable application failover across multiple clouds.
 - **One-Click Application Conversion**: Achieve seamless conversion of applications from DCE4 to DCE5 with just one click.
 - **Cross-Cluster Elastic Scaling**: Dynamically adjust resources across different clusters